Dunedin area improvements

 Next steps

-We’ll aim to write to residents with more information on the results of the perception survey and the next steps by the autumn.
+We’ll aim to write to residents with more information on the results of the public consultation and the next steps in autumn 2025.

 Contact us